El General: Career and influence

 When asked in an interview about reggae and its true roots, El General responded with the history of the construction of the Panama Canal and migration of Jamaican folks into Panama.
-He shared that his musicality had been influenced by Donkey Barton and Bob Marley, and how he had hoped to gain musical acceptance in Jamaica out of respect for reggae native home: Jamaica.
+He shared that his musicality had been influenced by Burro Banton and Bob Marley, and how he had hoped to gain musical acceptance in Jamaica out of respect for reggae's native home: Jamaica.
 He also shared that reggae transitioned into a meaningful form of protest and a means of sharing information regarding everyday life, the news, or corruption in the government.

 The Panama Canal connects Atlantic and Pacific trade routes and the descendants of the Black workers brought over “dancehall—an updated version of Jamaican reggae—into Panamanian sound system parties,” Panama, as a result, became a “multicultural melting pot” in which folks from Jamaica and Barbados were entering Panamanian spaces.
 Many reggaeton songs use dembow as their underlying basis for rhythm.

 The relationship between labor of Black, low-income folks in Panama City and reggaeton music has been their usage of reggae music as a form of protest.
 Afro-Panamanian artist Renato expressed that it was through singing reggaeton that financially struggling Black folks could protest the government and police brutality.
-This could be seen in the music of El General’s former band partner Renato, whose 1985 Spanish Reggae song “El D.E.N.I” recounts an instance of racial profiling with Panamanian police.
+This could be seen in the music of El General's former band partner Renato, whose 1987 Spanish Reggae song “Lo que el D.E.N.I. puede hacer”, based on Lloyd Lovindeer's Jamaican hit "Babylon Boops", recounts a case of police brutality in response to a domestic violence incident.

 In addition to reggae anti-policing history, themes regarding the commercialization of reggaeton, sexism, homophobia, and colorism emerged.
 In the podcast Loud hosted by Puerto Rican and reggaeton artist Ivy Queen, Ivy Queen shared her concerns regarding the role that commercialization of the genre plays in potentially silencing the rebellious fundamental themes in the music.
 The pushing away of Black roots can be detrimental to the very history that is reggaeton.